mahadevan-k/react-slim/README.md

 is included in the repository, you can see it here

 ![Example application](app.js "Example Application")

+# Opinionated/polarizing design choices

+Here are some polarizing design choices I've made in the library.
+These are points you should seriously consider before adopting react-slim for large applications.

+ChatGPT pointed out to me that state propagation across volumes is a disadvantage and suggested centralized state management as an option.
+I decided to go against its suggestion because multiple volume state changes can easily be triggered by two or more actions on two or more different volumes.
+React-slim makes a trade-off on centralized state management and shoots for modular state because centralized state management involves complexities in desiging the state for large applications.

+ChatGPT also pointed out that I don't use a virtual DOM for efficient updates to the UI, but on researching this topic, again, I found it unnecessary since react-slim only updates components whose state has changed, unlike React which re-renders the entire DOM tree on every state update.

 # How this library will evolve